ysglh/DeepVideoAnalytics/deploy/gcp/readme.md

 Deployment with Kubernetes on Google Cloud Engine (Ongoing)
 ===

-## To Do:

-[x] Port database, rabbitmq and webserver
-[x] Automatically create an admin users via environment variable [ ] Add google-cloud-storage python lib and update fs.py [ ] Add code to automatically create cluster
-[ ] Add code to automatically create media and static asset bucket [ ] Enable / add example for HTTPS ingress
-[ ] Add code to auto-scale cluster using pre-emptible VM node pool [ ] Use helm charts or at least statefulset for Postgres & RabbitMQ.
-[ ] Port DeepVideoAnalytics.com from AWS/Heroku to GKE.

 ### Deployment steps:

 0. Ensure that GKE cluster is setup and authed by following instructions from GCP console.